Montrose, Angus: Sport

-Other sports associations include the Montrose Cricket Club, Montrose Tennis Club, Montrose & District SEALS Swimming Club, Montrose & District Athletics, Montrose and District rugby union club, Montrose Sailing Club (dinghy sailing on the Basin) and several bowls clubs which are part of the Montrose & District Bowling Club Association.
+Other sports associations include the Montrose Cricket Club, Montrose Tennis Club, Montrose & District SEALS Swimming Club, Montrose & District Athletics, Montrose and District rugby union club, Montrose Sailing Club and several bowls clubs which are part of the Montrose & District Bowling Club Association.

-Helen Matthews a suffragette and women's footballer was born in Montrose.
+Helen Matthews was a suffragette and woman footballer who was born in Montrose.
 She created the first-ever women's football team.
 This team beat England 3–1 in their second match in May 1881.

+Media

+Television signals are received from either the Durris or Angus TV transmitters.

+The radio stations that cover the area are BBC Radio Scotland which broadcast from the local opt in Dundee on 92.7 FM and Radio North Angus also broadcast on 87.7 FM.

+Local newspapers are Montrose Review and The Courier.

 Religious sites

 Christian groups

 There are many churches in Montrose.
 Three belong to the Church of Scotland: Montrose Old and St Andrew's ('Auld Kirk'), Montrose: South and Ferryden, Dun and Hillside Church.
-There are two United Free Churches: Knox's Church and Ferryden Church.
+There is one United Free Church: Knox Church.
 Grace Church Montrose is a new church plant belonging to the Free Church of Scotland.
 In the Links, there is an Episcopal Church (St Mary's and St Peter's); the United Reformed Church and Methodist Church are nearby.
 A Quaker group meets in the town.
 The Roman Catholic community is served by St Margaret's Roman Catholic Church.
 There is also a Baptist Church situated in Borrowfield.

 The most prominent church is the Old and St Andrew's Church, Montrose.
 Reverend Dr Charles Nisbet who became minister in 1764 described it as a church which "embraced much cultivation and intelligence".